Thousands flock to Jewar for Noida Airport's foundation laying event | Business

 Thousands of people, including women and children, on Thursday gathered at Jewar amid heavy security to watch Prime Minister Narendra Modi lay the foundation stone for the Noida International Airport.

-Uttar Pradesh Chief Minister Yogi Adityanath and his cabinet colleagues, including the state's Civil Aviation Minister Nand Gopal Gupta, will attend the event.
+Uttar Pradesh Chief Minister Yogi Adityanath and his cabinet colleagues, including the state's Civil Aviation Minister Nand Gopal Gupta, attended the event.
 The Greenfield airport, which will be built near Delhi in western Uttar Pradesh, is billed to be India's largest upon completion.

-Heavy security has been deployed at and around the event venue.
-Visitors are being frisked before entering the 'jan sabha' area, officials said, adding that the police have banned black flags.
+Heavy security was deployed at and around the event venue.
+Visitors were being frisked before entering the 'jan sabha' area, officials said, adding that the police had banned black flags at the site.

 BJP leader and Jewar MLA Dhirendra Singh, who is credited to have played a key role during negotiations with farmers over land acquisition, led a convoy of hundreds of supporters to the venue.